cupnoodle/fluffyes/26-fix-playground.md

 When you create a Playground in Xcode, it will use iOS platform to run the code by default.
-To run it on iOS platform, the Playground will spin up iOS Simulator in the background.
+To run it on iOS platform, the Playground will spin up an iOS Simulator in the background.

 ![Platform iOS](https://iosimage.s3.amazonaws.com/2018/26-fix-playground/platformiOS.png)